BroadcomMFD/opsrexx-language-support/README.md

 OPS/REXX programs and rules are automatically recognized when opened in VS Code in the following cases:
 - When the file extension is `.opsrexx`
 - When the first line of the file contains either the comment `/* OPSREXX */` or a rule type identifier, such as `)CMD` or `)MSG` (case-insensitive)
-- When data set members that contain OPS/REXX programs and rules are opened using Zowe Explorer and the containing data set is associated with `opsrexx` files
+- When data set members that contain OPS/REXX programs and rules are opened using Zowe Explorer and the containing data set is associated with `.opsrexx` files

 When OPS/REXX programs and rules are recognized, syntax highlighting and basic error checking on AOF rules and OPS/REXX program syntax is enabled by default.
 Additional features of OPS/REXX LS are available depending on context and your configuration.

 <details>
 <summary><span style="font-size: 1.3em">OPS/REXX Hover Insights</span></summary>

-Place and hold your cursor over an OPS/REXX element to view more information about it.
-Hover insights are available for OPS/REXX built-in functions, host environments, or AOF event variable names.
+Hover insights are available for OPS/REXX built-in functions, host environments, and AOF event variable names.
+Place and hold your cursor over the name of one of these elements to view more information about it, as shown in the following video:

 ![Hover Insights](docs/images/gifs/hover.gif)